relai/vertx-starters/helloworld/README.md

                   .requestHandler(handler)
                   .listen(8080, "localhost");

 The `Handler` class is a functional interface, containing a single handler method.
-This helps Vert.x to interop with functional languages such as Groovy and JavaScript:
+This design choice allows Vert.x to seamlessly interop with functional languages such as Groovy and JavaScript:

         // "Hello World" in Groovy
         vertx.createHttpServer()
              .requestHandler({request ->  request.response().end("Hello World!")})
              .listen(8080, "localhost");

-This looks quite less verbose.
-That probably is the reason why many Vert.x official examples are given in Groovy or JavaScript.
+Isn't this much less verbose?
+No wonder many Vert.x official examples are given in Groovy or JavaScript.

-Fortunately for Java developers, Lambda makes it in Java 8.
-Vert.x has positioned itself well for this day.
+Fortunately for Java developers, Lambda finally made it into Java 8, and Vert.x has positioned itself well for this day.
 The following is the same [HelloVerticle](https://github.com/relai/vertx-starters/blob/master/helloworld/src/main/java/demo/starter/vertx/helloworld/HelloVerticle.java) in Java 8:

         // "Hello World" in Java 8
         getVertx().createHttpServer()
                   .requestHandler(request -> request.response().end("Hello World!"))
                   .listen(8080, "localhost");

-All examples in this series are written in Java 8.
+Aren't stars all aligned up for Vert.x?
+Can it be that Vert.x turns out to be the right framework at the right time for the right reason?

 ## Integration Test